History of Nairn: Rule of King David II

 King David II of Scotland was King of Scots at age five after the death of his father King Robert I on 7 June 1329.
 Earl Thomas Randolph of Moray was named Guardian of Scotland placing considerable power within Nairn, Forres and Elgin.
 He was to be regent until the king was old enough to rule which was the command of King Robert I before his death.
 The Earl of Moray died just three years later on 20 July 1332, during his time as regent he was described in the below pen portrait.

 The death of Earl Thomas Randolph proved to be a turning point in Scottish history as his successor Domhnall II, Earl of Mar elected on 2 August 1332 had no military talent and was very quickly killed by 11 August 1332 in an invasion by Edward Balliol, supported by Edward III of England starting the Second War of Scottish Independence.
 As such it is very unlikely this new Regent ever spent time as Regent in Nairn.
-Edward Balliol was crowned 24 of September 1332 but fled to England three months later, returning in 1333 with the full public support of Edward III of England.
+Edward Balliol was crowned 24 September 1332 but fled to England three months later, returning in 1333 with the full public support of Edward III of England.
 Thomas Randolph, 2nd Earl of Moray was killed in the initial assault succeeded by his brother John Randolph, 3rd Earl of Moray.

 Sir Andrew Moray who fought with William Wallace, the only Scottish Noble who had never submitted to England travelled through Nairn raising an army to support the young King.
 Now Regent he spent significant time in the Nairn area and likely used the supportive Nairn as a base with which to attack nearby Lochindorb and Kildrummy Castle.
 Edward III of England and his army decimated Nairn.
 Burning all nearby towns and the city of Inverness as well as the fields and food stores of Nairn.
 Garrisons of English troops were left in fortified locations such as Nairn Castle as Edwards main army moved south but were overthrown by Sir Andrew Moray.
 Much of Scotland including Nairn was facing famine following the destruction left by the army of Edward.
 The prominence of herring fishing in Nairn was a decisive help in turning this famine.

 Many Scottish nobles and common people of Nairn were killed in the subsequent Battle of Halidon Hill in July 1333 where John Randolph, 3rd Earl of Moray commanded the first division of the Scots' Army and captured the commander of the English forces in Scotland.
 Sir William Rose, Baron of Kilravock local to Nairn was killed in the battle as was Hugh, Earl of Ross who still retained overall control of Nairn with his son William III, Earl of Ross succeeding him.
 The Earl of Moray survived the heavy defeat and continued to govern Nairn and was named co-regent.
 Edward Balliol attempted multiple times to invade Scotland but was rebuffed despite King David II of Scotland being in exile and made his final attempt in 1335.